rsquaredata/evolve/doc/literature_review.md

 ### Core contribution

-Enhances **SSD** for nighttime traffic scenes, with emphasis on **medium and small stationary objects** under poor illumination.
+Enhances the **SSD** framework for nighttime traffic scenes, focusing on **medium and small stationary objects** under poor illumination.

-### Key ideas
+### Key ideas, claims and concepts

-* Introduces **DenseNet feature reuse** and **deconvolution layers** to strengthen weak nighttime features.
-* Nighttime degradation leads to noise, blur, and loss of small-object information.
+- **Feature recovery**: Nighttime degradation leads to a loss of small-object info in deep layers.
-* Feature reuse helps compensate for missing information.
+- **Architectural fix**: Integrates **DenseNet-style feature reuse** and a **deconvolution-based feature expansion module** to strengthen and recover weak nighttime signals.

 ### Relevance for EVOLVE

-* Reinforces the importance of **feature‑level enhancement**, not just raw images.
-* Provides architectural inspiration (Dense connections, multi‑scale recovery).
-* Less crowd‑centric, but valuable for **stage objects, people silhouettes, equipment**.
+- Provides a blueprint for "feature-level recovery" to amplify the faint structural information of people or stage equipment in degraded inputs.

 ---